|

 23)Update Networth for October

 {x}half done - we spoke, we'll speak some more!
-24)Talk w/Hubster about Roll Over funds where to invest - I'd like munis or T-bills or even somewhere outside the bounds of US borders, the state of the U.S.$ is worrying me.
+Big Grin 24)Talk w/Hubster about Roll Over funds where to invest - I'd like munis or T-bills or even somewhere outside the bounds of US borders, the state of the U.S.$ is worrying me.

 [X]DONE - 25)Find 2 jobs online for Hubster to apply for tomorrow.
 He's still looking for employment because he can draw UE till late Dec. even w/SS.